MANAGE User Guide

 Video details show all pertinent video metadata for the user to review.
 The user reviews video metadata in order to ensure completeness and accuracy.
 Video metadata is used for distribution display to the video consumer in distribution outlets and for supporting recommendations and insights for backend services.

-The user can also make edits to the video metadata, including changing the video thumbnail, but clicking on the Edit Details button.
+The user can also make edits to the video metadata, including changing the video thumbnail, by clicking on the Edit Details button.

 General Metadata